-Tom Woodhouse has been Managing Director at PRIO Wealth since 2001 and has been in the investment business for over 20 years.
-PRIO manages over $2 billion of investments for high net worth individuals and non-profit organizations.
-He has also obtained the Chartered Financial Analyst and Certified Financial Planner professional designations.
+Tom Woodhouse has been Managing Partner at PRIO Wealth since 2001 and has been in the investment business for over 30 years.
+PRIO manages over $3.5 billion of investments for high net worth individuals and non-profit organizations.
+He has obtained the Chartered Financial Analyst® and CERTIFIED FINANCIAL PLANNERTM professional designations.
 Tom received undergraduate degrees from St. Lawrence University and Columbia University as part of a combined math and mechanical engineering program.
 He received his MBA from Carnegie Mellon University.
-A resident of Boston, Tom is married to Anne-Marie and has two children.
-He is also a board member of Swan Point Cemetery in Providence and has served on numerous boards of the United Church of Christ in Medfield.
+A resident of Boston, Tom is married to Anne-Marie and has two grown children.
+He is also a board member of Swan Point Cemetery in Providence.

 - Adrienne Smith, Esq., Clerk Expand

 Prior to her retirement in 2018, Adrienne Smith was a shareholder and Director of Rice, Heard & Bigelow, Inc., which is a privately owned firm of private trustees.
 Before joining the firm in 1998, she was a partner in the law firm of Hutchins & Wheeler.
 Her legal practice was concentrated in the areas of estate planning and trust administration.

 Adrienne was a Fellow of the American College of Trust and Estate Counsel and co-authored, with John H. Clymer and Katherine Babson, a two-volume treatise, Massachusetts Estate Planning, Will Drafting, and Probate & Trust Administration.